mli/gluon-crash-course/predict.md

 x = image.imread(fname)
 ```

-Following the conventional way of preprocessing ImageNet data, we first resize the short edge into 256 pixes and then perform a center crop to obtain a 224-by-224 image.
-We used the image processing functions provided in the [image module](https://mxnet.incubator.apache.org/api/python/image/image.html).
+Following the conventional way of preprocessing ImageNet data:
+1. resize the short edge into 256 pixes,
+2. then perform a center crop to obtain a 224-by-224 image
+The following code uses the image processing functions provided in the MXNet [image module](https://mxnet.incubator.apache.org/api/python/image/image.html).

 ```{.python .input  n=10}
 x = image.resize_short(x, 256)